scenerystack/community/docs/community/project-idea-list.md

       - Are there any other studies or projects you’ll be pursuing alongside this work?
       - What methods or tools do you use to stay organized and on track?
 4. If your project idea is approved, you will be asked to complete a qualification task to demonstrate your skills and understanding of the project, which will be sent to you by email and reviewed by the mentors.
 5. If the project seems like a match, you'll received an affirmative response from the mentor(s) regarding your project.
-You can then submit your application to the [GSoC website](https://summerofcode.withgoogle.com/).
+You can then submit your application to the [GSoC website](https://summerofcode.withgoogle.com/). -->

----

----

 ## Project Ideas (updated February 2025)

 ### Project 1: Develop a Simple Accessible Game using SceneryStack

-**Project Size:** 175 hours
+**Project Size:** medium

-**Estimated Difficulty:** Intermediate
+**Estimated Difficulty:** intermediate

 **Recommended Skills:**